The Gateway Pledge

-Gateway International Group Education Abroad Scholarship & Fund for Education Abroad
+The Gateway International Group and the Fund for Education Abroad (FEA) Partnership

-The Gateway Education Abroad Scholarship was crafted to increase access to education abroad programs specifically among populations who traditionally were unable to access experiential learning opportunities.
-Preference for the Gateway International Group Education Abroad Scholarship is given to applicants who are first-generation college students, or those whose home or college of study are in Kentucky.
-The Gateway International Group Education Abroad Scholarship provides between $1,000 to $10,000 to U.S. citizens or permanent residents currently enrolled as an undergraduate at a college or university in the U.S.
+In partnership with the Fund for Education Abroad, Gateway offers the Gateway International Group Education Abroad Scholarship.
+The scholarship aims to increase access to education abroad programming, specifically among traditionally underrepresented populations.
+Preference is given to applicants who are first-generation college students and students whose home or college of study are in Kentucky.
+The Scholarship provides between $1,000 to $10,000 to U.S. citizens or permanent residents currently enrolled at a college or university in the U.S.

 Gateway International Group Education Abroad Scholars